-The main aim of the corrective action process is to eliminate the causes of actual problems so as to avoid recurrence of those problems.
+The main aim of the corrective action process is to eliminate the causes of actual problems so as to avoid the recurrence of those problems.
 It is a reactive process, in that it is triggered after an undesired event (e.g. a pollution event).
 In essence, the process uses the principles of root cause analysis.
 A basic approach to problem-solving is “cause” and “effect”, and it is the cause that needs to be eliminated.
 Action taken should be appropriate and proportionate to the impact of the nonconformity.
-As part of the corrective action process, the effectiveness of action taken must be checked to ensure it is effective.
+As part of the corrective action process, the effectiveness of the action taken must be checked to ensure it is effective.
 For this clause on nonconformity and corrective action, much of the content is familiar and similar to ISO 14001:2004 but the term “preventive action” has now been completely deleted from the standard.
-This is because the new HLS is built on the fundamental principles of risk management, which embodies the need to identify risk and manage those risks, with the ultimate goal of risk elimination.
-The overall approach is one of mitigating and where possible eliminating risk, with the use of corrective action to deal with the impacts of realised risks.
+This is because the new HLS is built on the fundamental principles of risk management, which embodies the need to identify risks and manage those risks, with the ultimate goal of risk elimination.
+The overall approach is one of mitigating and where possible eliminating risk, with the use of corrective action to deal with the impacts of realized risks.

 10.3 Continual improvement

-This sub-clause of ISO 14001:2015 effectively summarises the key aim of an environmental management system: to continually improve the suitability, adequacy and effectiveness of the environmental management system to enhance environmental performance.
+This sub-clause of ISO 14001:2015 effectively summarises the key aim of an environmental management system: to continually improve the suitability, adequacy, and effectiveness of the environmental management system to enhance environmental performance.
 This was also embodied in ISO 14001:2004 but is separately stated in ISO 14001:2015.
 Improvement does not have to take place in all areas of the business at the same time.
 The focus should be relevant to risks and benefits.
 Improvement can be incremental (small changes) or breakthrough (new technology).
-In reality both methods will be used at some point in time.
+In reality, both methods will be used at some point in time.

 Other clarifications and modifications